ngonzalvez/mvc-framework/README.md

 Notice that `<?=` is used as a shorthand for `<?php echo`.
 This is only possible if `short_open_tag` is set to **On** in `php.ini`.

 ## Helpers
 A helper is just a function that provides some useful behaviour.
 You can create your own helpers.
-To do so, you just have to create a file in the `app\helpers` folder with the name of your helper.
+To do so, you just have to create a file in the `/app/helpers/` folder with the name than your helper.

-For example, let's say we are going to create a helper named `sayHi`, then we'll need to create the file `app\helpers\sayHi.php`.
+For example, let's say we are going to create a helper named `sayHi`, then we'll need to create the file `/app/helpers/sayHi.php`.
 Inside of the file we'll write a function with the same name than the file and put our desired behaviour in it.
 For this example, our helper will just say hi to the name passed to it as an argument.

 ```php
 function sayHi($name) {